 The yarn is an advanced package management software for Node.js applications.
 It is a fast, secure, and reliable alternative that any other Nodejs package manager’s.
 I have installed latest Node.js on Ubuntu and Debian systems.

 This tutorial contains three methods to install Yarn on Ubuntu, Debian, and LinuxMint systems.
 Use one of the following methods:

 Method 1 – Install Yarn using NPM

 Yarn package is available to install with NPM.
 You can simply use npm command as following to install Yarn globally.
-To install yarn for current project only just remove -g option from command.
+To install yarn for the current project only just remove -g option from the command.

 sudo npm install yarn -g

 Check installed version:

 Method 2 – Install Yarn using Script